dtinit/data-transfer-project/README.md

 ## Development

 ### Building/Running CLI
- * Add a secrets.csv file to src/main/resources in portability-core and/or
+ * Add a secrets_[environment].csv file to src/main/resources in portability-core and/or
    in portability-web, this should contain all your API keys, see secrets_template.csv for an example.
  * "mvn compile" will build the project.
- * "mvn exec:java -pl portability-core" will run the command line tool.
+ * "mvn exec:java -pl portability-core -Dexec.args="-cloud LOCAL -environment LOCAL"" will run the command line tool.

 ### Building/Running webapp